GluuFederation/docs-oxd-prod/docs/sources/tutorials/spring/index.md

     6 | oxd.server.scopes | Comma separated scopes the Client is declaring that it will restrict itself to using. | oxd.server.scopes=openid,profile,uma_protection,oxd
     7 | oxd.server.grant-types | Comma separated Grant Types the Client is declaring that it will restrict itself to using. | oxd.server.grant-types=authorization_code,client_credentials

-1. Change directory to the cloned `oxd-spring` project (${OXD_SPRING_HOME}) and run maven command to build the executable jar:
+1. Change directory to `${OXD_SPRING_HOME}` and run maven command to build the executable jar:

     ```
     cd oxd-spring
     mvn clean package -Dmaven.test.skip=true
     ```

     Depending on connection speed and computer performance, it may take a couple of minutes to complete.
-It is downloading all required     dependencies and will the executable jar file.
+It is downloading all required     dependencies and bild the executable jar file.

 1. Now you can run the executable jar using below command: